 The country of Liechtenstein is sandwiched between Switzerland and Austria.
 Its area is 61.78 square miles (160 square kilometers), making it the fourth smallest country in Europe.
 It does not have a train station, but you can easily reach it by bus from the nearby train stations in Austria and Switzerland.
-It is one of only two countries in the world that is doubly landlocked, meaning it is surrounded by only other landlocked countries.
+It is one of only two countries in the world that is doubly landlocked (Uzbekistan is the other one), meaning it is surrounded by only other landlocked countries.
 Liechtenstein uses the Swiss Franc as its currency.
-It is the world’s largest producer of false teeth.
+This small country is the world’s largest producer of false teeth.

 Andy and I went to Liechtenstein shortly after I moved to Germany.
 Our apartment was still undergoing a few remaining renovations, and we needed a break.
 Once we got out of the capital city of Vaduz, the country was very charming and beautiful.
 We’re normally city people, but being up in the quiet mountains of Liechtenstein was really nice.

 >>Read Andy’s post about Liechtenstein beyond Vaduz.